theopn/haunted-tiles/README.md

 | Sway |

-Haunted-tiles is my personal i3 WM and Sway configurations, along with accommodating tools.
+Haunted Tiles is my personal i3 WM and Sway setup, along with essential tiling WM tools.
-It used to be a part of my [dotfiles repository](https://github.com/theopn/dotfile), but with the growing number of configurations and shared scripts between i3 and Sway, I made a separate repository for it.
+It used to be a part of my [dotfiles repository](https://github.com/theopn/dotfile), and with the growing size of configurations and shared scripts between i3 and Sway, I made a separate repository for it.

 - Both X11 and Wayland strive to be a minimal setup that gets out of your way
 - The overall theme is [Dracula](https://draculatheme.com/contribute), hence the name "Haunted"-tiles